xpharry/ros-qt-gui/conquering step by step.md

 		Delete CMakeCache.txt in the folder you executing cmake.

+	4. If roscd says similar to roscd: No such package/stack 'beginner_tutorials' , you will need to source the environment setup file like you did at the end of the create_a_workspace tutorial:

+		$ source devel/setup.bash

-	4. source ...
+	5. source ...
 No such dir and file...

 #	Solve: